cpeditor/cpeditor.github.io/content/en/docs/Installation/Build from AUR/_index.md

 There are two AUR packages for CP Editor: [cpeditor](https://aur.archlinux.org/packages/cpeditor/) for the stable version and [cpeditor-git](https://aur.archlinux.org/packages/cpeditor-git/) for the alpha version.

-Just like installing other packages from AUR, you need an AUR helper, if you don't have one, you can install yay by `sudo pacman -S yay`.

-Then, run either `yay -S cpeditor` or `yay -S cpeditor-git`, choose the default options, and wait until the build finishes.
+If you have `yay` installed, you can run `yay -S cpeditor` to install.
+If you don't have `yay` and don't know how to install from AUR, you can read [how to install yay](https://github.com/Jguer/yay#installation) or [the Arch Wiki](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages).

-After the installation, you'll be able to run CP Editor by `cpeditor` in your terminal or launch from Menu like other apps.
+After the installation, you'll be able to run CP Editor by `cpeditor` in your terminal or launch from the start menu like other apps.